 - There is a FREE Traeger App that is so helpful with lots of recipes and videos with clear directions.
 Most newer models are WIFI enabled which allows you to monitor and adjust your grill anytime, anywhere from the Traeger app on your smartphone.

 - There’s also a large Traeger Owners Facebook group page with an incredibly inspiring community of folks sharing recipes and helpful advice.

 Traeger accessories worth considering:

 - Exterior front folding shelf to extend your work area.
 It’s a handy spot to rest your plate and tools (we use ours a lot).

 - Interior extra grill rack to maximize space.
 This lets you cook more food with an additional surface area.

 - Full-length grill cover to protect your smoker.

-- We use this digital instant-read thermometer; however, our Traeger has two temperature probes that allow you to connect meat to the grill to read from the grill’s control panel.
+- We sometimes use this digital instant-read thermometer; however, our Traeger also has two temperature probes that allow you to connect meat to the grill to read from the grill’s control panel.

-We are foodies, and we enjoy being at home and in our backyard, so this is a perfect hobby for us!
+We are self-declared weekend foodies and enjoy being at home and in our backyard, so this is a perfect hobby for us!

 Share in the comments if you love your Traeger, too!